-It’s not very easy to rewind the clock emotionally and fully remember the trauma of being diagnosed with breast cancer.
-But I feel it’s important to share my ordeal with the disease with the women who dread going for checkup be it a mammogram or examination by doctor or self-examination.
 My journey with cancer started in July 2002, when I was 36.
 I was very fortunate to have been diagnosed at an early stage.
-At that time my son was 8 years old and I was his superhero.
+At that time my son was 8 years old, and I was his superhero.
 Being a single mother, I was his world and so was he to me.

-My life was as normal as anyone else’s so was my day.
-It was 20/7/2002 afternoon when I was relaxing a bit and I noticed a nodule in my breast which initially looked like an abnormal rib.
-Later after repeated self-examination found it to be a nodule which was bony hard fixed and the diagnosis was quite clear in my mind.
+On a lazy afternoon on 20/7/2002, I noticed an abnormal nodule in my breast which initially looked like an abnormal rib.
+Later, after repeated self-examination, it turned out to be a nodule which was bony and hard.

-When I met my surgeon, I was closely monitoring expression in his eyes while he was examining me.
-He very clearly said unless proved otherwise it’s a malignancy.
+When I met my surgeon, I was closely monitoring the expression in his eyes.
+He said clearly that unless proven otherwise, it’s a malignancy.

 My focus was on undergoing the surgery, then chemotherapy followed by radiotherapy as per the need and getting back to normalcy.
 Because I wanted to have fun with my son, go out with him, play with him, and do everything I used to do before.

 Then came the day of surgery.
-I was not able to sleep the night before surgery.
-Although Post-op was uneventful I tried to manage it somehow.
+I could not sleep the night before surgery.
 I knew the survival and the recurrence rate of breast cancer but tried not to think about it.
 I took a deep breath and narrowed my focus on what mattered now.

 Post-mastectomy I started planning my diet, my short walks, my wrinkle-free clothes to be used during a chemo session, short haircut so that I don’t see long strands of hair falling and scarfs to cover baldness.

-Chemotherapy brought with it hair fall, I was scared to comb my hair and finally when I did comb I was afraid to see how many are left behind.
 I knew losing hair, was inevitable.
 But to experience it while seeing myself in the mirror, was a nasty thing.
 This is because appearance was something which used to remind me of my illness.
-Still my son considered me to be the most beautiful person around.
-The love in his eyes and the care he was taking made me comfortable and even stronger than before.
+Still, the love in my son’s eyes and the care he was taking made me stronger than before.

-What helped me get through was my innate and very deep love for life, my love for my son, my belief that life is worth fighting for, as well as my knowledge that cancer is beatable.
+What helped me get through was my innate love for life, my love for my son, my belief that life is worth fighting for, as well as my knowledge that cancer is beatable.
 My son, my family, my friends and most importantly my patients helped me go on.

-On the last day of chemo, I tried to hold my tears back looking at the nursing staff, the junior doctors whom I have grown to adore every single day.
-I was so thankful to all of them also including my surgeon, my anesthetist, my pathologist, my physician, and my friends and colleagues.
+On the last day of chemo, I fought back tears looking at the nursing staff, the junior doctors whom I had started to adore.
+I was so thankful to all of them also including my surgeon, my anesthetist, my pathologist, my physician, my friends and my colleagues.

 Now I say ‘I love you’ with greater conviction than ever before.
 I want to inspire & serve others as I move forward in my life with an even greater sense of purpose.

 I started working with all sections of society through awareness presentations and free mammography and Pap smears.
-I tried giving special attention to rural and low socioeconomic strata who due to financial constraints or inaccessibility are not able to reach for screening and early treatment.
+I tried giving special attention to rural and low socioeconomic strata who, due to financial constraints or inaccessibility cannot reach for screening and early treatment.

-I want to reach as many people as possible to make them aware of the disease, and promote screening for early detection and treatment which is highly effective in controlling the disease.
-I want to let everyone know that they should not be just aware of cancer but they should act on it and get screened for early diagnosis.
+Therefore, I want to reach as many people as possible to make them aware of the disease and promote screening for early detection and treatment which is highly effective in controlling the disease.
+I want to let everyone know that they should not be just aware of cancer, but they should act on it and get screened for early diagnosis.